 Japan marked the team's first double points finish of the season with Hulkenberg finishing 6th after running most of the race in 4th, and Gutierrez 7th following an impressive battle with Nico Rosberg.
 Hulkenberg scored a further 12 points in the final two rounds thereby taking Sauber to seventh in the standing, 20 points down on Force India.

 Despite the team's assurances, and media speculation that the new weight rules might leave him side-lined in 2014, Hulkenberg opted to leave at season's end, the German returning to Force India.
-Pitpass has it on good authority that a deal with Ferrari was all but done however, the German and his management couldn't agree certain aspects of the contract.
-Nico may well come to rue the day.
+Pitpass had it on good authority that a deal with Ferrari was all but done, however the German and his management couldn't agree certain aspects of the contract.

-As Adrian Sutil swaps places with Hulkenberg, having retained Gutierrez - whom Pitpass readers voted 'rookie of the year' - Sauber also retains some of that all-important Mexican money, while the recruitment of Sirotkin as test and reserve driver maintains Russian interest in the team.
+While Adrian Sutil swapped places with Hulkenberg, by having retained Gutierrez - whom Pitpass readers voted 'rookie of the year' - Sauber also retained some of that all-important Mexican money, while the recruitment of sirotkin pphotlinkhighlight}Sergey Sirotkin as test and reserve driver maintained Russian interest in the team.

 Ahead of the 2014 season, we wrote: "Depending on one's point of view, 2013 wasn't as bad as it looked for Sauber, then again, the Swiss team clearly failed to build on the momentum of 2012.
 Where the Hinwil outfit goes from here will be interesting to see, however, as is the case with most of its rivals the answer will lie not on the drawing board or in the windtunnel but on the balance sheet."